-From a viewing platform, you'll spend 45 minutes watching black bears fishing for and feeding on salmon heading upstream to spawn, and eagles perch in surrounding trees waiting for scraps.
+From a viewing platform, you'll be watching black bears fishing for and feeding on salmon heading upstream to spawn, and eagles perch in surrounding trees waiting for scraps.
 Although wildlife sightings are not guaranteed, keep your camera ready for a myriad of photo opportunities.

 Your excursion concludes with a 25-minute return flight back to the float deck, and a relaxing drive back to the pier.

 NOTES: Guests should wear comfortable, sturdy footwear and dress appropriately for weather conditions.
-Participants must be able to walk 1/2 mile on uneven gravel trail and stand for duration of the tour at Neets Bay.
+Participants must be able to walk 1/4 mile on uneven gravel trail and stand for duration of the tour at Neets Bay.
 There is an additional surcharge of $150 for any passenger whose weight is 250lb or more.